About Harvard University Press

 For a map of HUP’s London offices, click here.

 Sales Representation and Distribution

 Harvard University Press works with various partners to ensure efficient regional and international distribution of our titles.
 See a full list of our domestic and international sales contacts.

 Don’t want to miss an update on our books, authors, or events?
-Subscribe to the Harvard University Press mailing list for periodic updates about new books and features, or stay current on all HUP news with Facebook, Twitter (where you can separately follow HUP’s International Office), Instagram, and LinkedIn.
+Subscribe to the Harvard University Press mailing list for periodic updates about new books and features, or stay current on HUP news with Facebook, Twitter (where you can separately follow HUP’s International Office), Instagram, and LinkedIn.

 The HUP Blog is the place to find in-depth discussions of the issues raised in our titles, supplementary interviews with and essays by our authors, and other items that may be of interest.
 (To ensure you don’t miss a post, subscribe to the HUP blog feed.)